data-exchange/dxfile/doc/source/demo/doc.python.rst

 and a :download:`full.py <../../../doc/demo/full.py>` data-exchange file using the DXfile class.

 We also provide a  :download:`dump_dxfile.py <../../../doc/demo/dump_dxfile.py>` to print the list of Groups/Datasets names and values contained in an hdf file.
 Using > is possible to save this script output to a text file.
-The script also convent the HDF5 file into a stack of tiff files.
+The script has also an option to convert the HDF5 file into a stack of tiff files.

 Usage: ::